 We think the standard that SAR tests phones have to go through should be extended to include this so that kits and phones can be compared properly.
 We also think more research is needed to investigate whether there are differences in the effects of RF radiation emitted at the ear (close to the brain) and at the cheek and jaw.

-How we carried out our specially-designed tests
+carried out our specially-designed tests

 We used a probe inside a dummy head to measure radiofrequency radiation emissions.
 First we measured the emissions with just the phone handset next to the ear.
 Then we measured them with the hands-free kit earpiece in the ear and the phone at about waist level.
 From this position, the scientists moved the phone up and down so that they varied the distance between the tip of the phone's aerial and the earpiece (distance 'd').
 They took readings for thousands of different positions.